A Career Leadership Program for Tenure & Clinician-Educator Track

 Provide targeted skill-building sessions to improve strategies for academic success at Penn.

 Time Commitment: Faculty in the program will attend a total of eight monthly sessions on select Fridays, beginning at noon.
-Lunch is provided.
+Lunch is provided at in-person sessions.
 The first session is 3 hours and the following sessions are 2.5 hours.
 The final session may go longer.
 In addition to class time, participants spend about 1 hour per week intermittently on program-related activities.

 Total Leadership Program (3 sessions): Through peer mentoring and individual reflection, these sessions will focus on increasing performance at work, at home, in the community and for the private self (mind, body, spirit) – by finding mutual value among these four life domains (see www.totalleadership.org/).